 Installation | Topics | Beyond Lino

-• Start a new Lino site running Lino Così or Lino Noi, with these settings:
+• Start a new Lino site running Lino Così or Lino Noi, with these settings (adapt the to your local needs):

 def get_installed_plugins(self):